-Marco Antonio, 23, died in the hospital from the head injury suffered in the crash.
-Antonio, a native of Colombia, was a lifeguard with the Galveston Island Beach Patrol.
+Marco Antonio Pena Beltran, 23, died in the hospital from the head injury suffered in the crash.
+Beltran, a native of Colombia, was a lifeguard with the Galveston Island Beach Patrol.

 Weberlein was interviewed at the crash scene by officers who said they could smell alcohol on her breath, according to the report.

 She told officers she only had “one beer” before the crash, according to the report.
 She failed multiple field sobriety tests, according to the report.